bbc/tams/docs/adr/decisions/0008-move-flow-parameters-down.md

 * Good, because it makes clearer what properties are expected on each Flow format
 * Good, because it makes it easier to add more media types or additional properties in future
 * Bad, because it is a breaking change, although there are few known implementations of TAMS at the time of writing

+### Option 1a: As Option 1, but name the property the same for all Flow types

+As above, but instead of a property called `video` or `audio`, the property is always called `essence_parameters`.

+* Good, because it is easier for clients to work with if the options are always the same

+## More Information

+The consensus was that this is a reasonable proposal and should be accepted, but that it would make client implementations easier if the key name were always the same.
+The name `essence_paramaters` was chosen as the preferred name and Option 1a was added as a result.
+`media_properties`, `data_properties`, `content_properties`, `technical_metadata`, `props` and `parameters` were all rejected as being imprecise or overloaded.